The Codebase Assurance Index, explained

 A reading you can act on — not a thousand findings to triage.

-A measurement is only useful if you can trust what it surfaces.
-Watchdog is calibrated against a corpus of real .NET codebases, so the idioms a line-level checker trips over — a repository that coheres through a base class, a test that asserts through a harness, an interface a façade is obliged to implement — don't read as defects.
-Zero setup, no rule-tuning weekend: the false-positives are calibrated out before you ever see them.
+Watchdog is tuned against real production code in each language it surveys, so the normal patterns a line-level checker trips over — a repository that shares a base class, a test that asserts through a harness, an interface a façade is obliged to implement — are not reported as faults.
+Zero setup, no rule-tuning weekend: the false alarms are tuned out before you ever see them.

 Tuned on real code